ar-dutta2026/RAG-Chatbot/README.md

 - **Why**: Keeps backend simple and avoids session management or databases.
 Enables fast prototyping.
 - **Tradeoff**: No persistence across page reloads unless localStorage is used.
 Model "remembers" history only if it’s sent with every new query.

-### 5. **Assistant Personality & Guardrails**
+### 5. **Chabot Personality & Guardrails**
-- **Decision**: Added a system prompt guardrail that explicitly prevents the assistant from using any information outside the retrieved context.
+- **Decision**: Added a system prompt guardrail that explicitly prevents the Chatbot from using any information outside the retrieved context.
 - **Why**: This enforces strict RAG compliance and prevents false positives when the dataset lacks coverage.
-- **Tradeoff**: The assistant may respond with “I only have access to the RAG Mini Wikipedia Dataset” even for general knowledge questions it could otherwise answer correctly.
+- **Tradeoff**: The Chatbot may not use its external capabilities to answer question, limiting it to the Wikipedia dataset.

 ### 6. **Frontend UX Enhancements**
 - **Decision**: Implemented:
-  - A typewriter animation effect for assistant responses.
+  - A typewriter animation effect for Chatbot's responses.
   - A floating iMessage-style UI with rounded chat bubbles.
   - A pre-seeded greeting message upon page load.
 - **Why**: These features make the experience more engaging and intuitive.
-- **Tradeoff**: Typewriter rendering introduces a minor delay for assistant responses and requires careful DOM manipulation.
+- **Tradeoff**: Typewriter rendering introduces a minor delay for Chatbot's responses and requires careful DOM manipulation.